CodeDreamer06/LeetGo/README.md

 For the cohort feature to work properly, ensure your Discord server has a category named **"Cohorts"**.
 The bot will create cohort channels under this category.

+### Bot Permissions

+Make sure the bot has the following permissions in your Discord server:
+- **Send Messages**: To respond to commands
+- **Manage Channels**: To create cohort channels
+- **Send Messages in Threads**: For future thread support
+- **Embed Links**: To display rich embeds
+- **Read Message History**: For context awareness

+### Using the Bot

+1. **Set up your profile**: Start by linking your LeetCode username with `/set-username`
+2. **Choose a roadmap**: Select your learning path with `/roadmap` (Beginner, Intermediate, Advanced, or Interview Prep)
+3. **Set goals**: Define your targets with `/set-goal` (e.g., solve 100 questions in 3 months)
+4. **Enable reminders**: Stay consistent with `/set-reminders` to get daily study notifications
+5. **Join or create a cohort**: Study with others using `/host-a-cohort` or `/join-a-cohort`
+6. **Track progress**: Check your stats anytime with `/stats`

 ## Technical Details

 ### Architecture

-- **main.py**: Contains the Discord bot implementation, command handlers, and event listeners
+- **main.py**: Contains the Discord bot implementation, command handlers, event listeners, and background tasks
-- **database.py**: SQLite database wrapper managing users, cohorts, and relationships
+- **database.py**: SQLite database wrapper managing users, cohorts, roadmaps, goals, and reminders with comprehensive error handling
 - **storage.db**: SQLite database file (auto-created, ignored by git)
+- **leetgo.log**: Application log file for debugging and monitoring (auto-created, ignored by git)

 ### Data Storage

 The bot uses SQLite for local data persistence, storing:
-- User profiles (Discord username, LeetCode username, goals)
+- User profiles (Discord username, LeetCode username, goals, reminders, roadmaps)
-- Cohort information
+- Cohort information and memberships
-- User-cohort relationships
+- Goal tracking with start dates
+- Daily reminder schedules

 ### LeetCode API

 The bot uses a public LeetCode statistics API ([leetcodestats.cyclic.app](https://leetcodestats.cyclic.app)) to fetch user data without requiring authentication.
 This eliminates the need for LEETCODE_SESSION cookies.
+The API calls include:
+- 10-second timeout for reliability
+- Proper error handling for network issues
+- Graceful fallback for missing data

+### Error Handling & Logging

+The bot implements comprehensive error handling:
+- **All database operations** are wrapped in try-catch blocks
+- **API calls** have timeout protection and connection error handling
+- **User input validation** ensures data integrity
+- **Logging**: All significant events and errors are logged to `leetgo.log` and console
+- **User-friendly messages**: All errors display helpful emoji-enhanced messages to users

 ## Development